Prospect officers have significant experience in assisting members to challenge unfair performance or disciplinary issues.

-Under the Employment Rights Act, employees can usually only bring a claim of unfair dismissal if they have been continuously employed for one year.
-This qualifying period will go up to two years in April 2012.
-However, there is no qualifying period of service if you have been dismissed on any of the following grounds :
+Under the Employment Rights Act, employees can usually only bring a claim of unfair dismissal if they have been continuously employed for two years.
+However, there is no qualifying period of service if you have been dismissed on any of the following grounds:

 - Trade union membership or activities

 - For making a disclosure in the public interest (whistleblowing)

 - For asserting a statutory right at work

 - Being a pension trustee or workplace consultation representative

 - Health and safety (in specific circumstances)

 - For a reason related to a protected characteristic under the Equality Act.

 Claims of unfair dismissal must be presented to the Employment Tribunal within three months of the date of termination.

 The first stage in bringing a tribunal claim is to apply to ACAS for 'early conciliation'.
 The conciliation period stops the clock for presenting the claim to the employment tribunal.
 These rules are complex so always seek advice from Prospect.